-The AfH Student Design Award is an annual design competition for students and 2022 marks our 14th year, having taken a pause in 2020 due to the pandemic.
+The AfH Student Design Awards is an annual design competition for students and 2023 marks our 15th year.
 As well as promoting good design, AfH is committed to encouraging the next generation to become passionate about the quality of design for health and social care settings.
 Our goal is to celebrate the opportunities for innovation and experimentation and to bring together students from different disciplines to share their creative ideas.
 We are keen to engage students within all design disciplines, including landscape, public art, interior design and architecture.

 The Form of Wellbeing – a Sum of Parts

 We are becoming increasingly aware of the need for a healthy environment, of the problems of pollution, obesity, global warming, loneliness; the destruction of species and the emergence of super bugs that have touched and impacted on all of us in recent times.
 We are now very much aware of the need for exercise, sunlight, vitamins, contact with nature and social bonds.
 Even governments are shifting from their two-dimensional metric measuring national life from GDP to a wellbeing economy, putting the wellbeing of people and the planet first.
 It’s about a holistic prosperity for humanity not only around our economy, our society, our environment and habitats but also our physical and mental health.

 So how can our architecture and the spaces and landscape we inhabit, respond to this new consciousness?